Halltown Paperboard Mill

 Halltown Paperboard Mill Today:

-- Recycles 1.8 million gallons of water per day
+- Recycles 1.8 million gallons of water per day with zero discharge

 - Employs over 70 people